zramsay/eris-cli/docs/tutorials/getting-started.md

 The first two files can be used later to create a new genesis.json if the actual json gets lost.
 One of the things about this tooling is that it **creates** the keys for you.
 That is helpful in some circumstances.
 In other circumstances this is not helpful.

 In general, we recommend that if you are making a chain for a consortium that you have your consortium members **make their own keys** and then send the public key to you.
 Once you've assembled the keys then you will create an accounts.csv and validators.csv files in this format and then run `eris chains make` with the `--known` flag.
-More information on complex chain making is included in our [advanced chain making tutorial](/docs/documentation/cm/latest/examples/chain-making/).
+More information on complex chain making can be found in the documentation.

 The last file is the `addresses.csv` file which is another artifact of the chain making process.
 It simply has the addresses and the "names" of the nodes.
 We find it useful when scripting out complex interactions and it is simply a reference file along the lines of `addr=$(cat $chain_dir/addresses.csv | grep $name | cut -d ',' -f 1)`.